 Breast milk is cheap!
 The average cost for a can of formula is around $28 dollars.
 If you are going through one of those a week that is over $100 dollars a month.

-The American Academy of Pediatrics recommends breastfeeding exclusively for 6 months, and in conjuction with offering food up to 1 year or beyond as the mother and baby desires. (source) I figured I would make the goal for a year and then see where we are at from there.
+The American Academy of Pediatrics recommends breastfeeding exclusively for 6 months, and in conjunction with offering food for up to 1 year or beyond as the mother and baby desires. (source) I figured I would make the goal for a year and then see where we are at from there.

 …I shouldn’t be that hard right?

 The first 6 weeks of breastfeeding will most likely make or break your entire experience.
 If you have never breastfed before, there is a learning curve for both you and your baby.